 We have received emails on this subject from many players.
-Some want to use these tools and are asking if they're okay.
+Some want to use these tools or services and are asking if they're okay.
 Other players are concerned that their opponents are using them.
-We needed to establish a policy so we could draw a line between acceptable and unacceptable programs.
+We needed to establish a policy so we could draw a line between acceptable and unacceptable tools and services.
 We made this decision only after thorough discussion within PokerStars and with poker experts outside PokerStars, including our team of professionals.

 The following types of tools and services are generally acceptable:

 - Tools and services that monitor and display numerical based statistics in-game, but make use of only information which you have accumulated through your own play.